-The Healthcare Services Distress Research Index was 163.33 for the third quarter of 2016.
-The Healthcare Services Index equaled its previous high from last quarter and has now reached record highs over the last 3 quarters.
-Compared with the same period one year ago, the index has increased by 65 points, or approximately 65%.
-The index is 63% above its benchmark in the fourth quarter of 2010.
+The Health Care Services Distress Research Index was 223.33 for the third quarter of 2017.
+The Health Care Index increased 15 points from last quarter.
+The index has experienced record or near-record highs in 5 of the last 6 quarters.
+Compared with the same period one year ago, which was a record high at that time, the index has increased 60 points.
+Compared with the benchmark period of the fourth quarter of 2010, the index is up over 123%.